LoyolaChicagoBooks/introcs-csharp/rst/sampleprogram.rst

 This is useful in complicated situations, but we start more simply with the older *procedural* programming.
 Unfortunately for now,
-the more common situation is with objects, and a function that does *not* involve such new objects must be marked specially as ``static``.
+the more common situation is with objects, so a function that does *not* involve such new objects must be marked specially as ``static``.

 Functions can be like in math, where they produce a function value